-- The Alliance of Passenger Rail New Entrants (ALLRAIL) is the European non-profit association of independent passenger rail companies, both rail operators and ticket vendors.
-We are THE lo
+- The Alliance of Passenger Rail New Entrants (ALLRAIL) is the European non-profit association of independent passenger rail companies, such as rail operators and ticket vendors.

-In the limited number of cases where rail market opening has already occurred in Europe, we can already see that the results have brought about better quality, reduced fares, new jobs, greater efficiency, and modal shift to rail - which is great news for climate change goals of the EU Green Deal
+- In the few occurrences of rail market opening in Europe, competition has led to positive results: better quality, reduced fares, new jobs, greater efficiency, and modal shift to rail

-- Our vision resonates with the EU 4th Railway Package - encouraging competition and innovation in domestic and cross-border passenger rail mark
+- Our vision resonates with the EU 4th Railway Package: encouraging competition and innovation in domestic and cross-border passenger rail markets